IIIF/api/source/presentation/4.0/model.md

 The Image API Selector has properties following the parameters from the API, and record the values needed to fill out the URL structure in the request.
 If the property is not given, then a default should be used.

+> TODO: RS thinks this needs `version` to interpret ^ correctly, which changed between 2.1 and 3.0

 | Property | Default   | Description                                            |
 | -------- | --------- | -----------------------------------------------------  |
 | region   | "full"    | The string to put in the region parameter of the URI.  |